License Renewal in Massachusetts

 - Non-compliant standard license: 1 document.

 - Social Security number (1 document)—this item MUST show all 9 digits of your SSN.

 - Payment for the renewal fee (see the “Fees to Renew Your MA Driver License" section below).

 You must also pass a vision screening test and have your photo taken*.
 If you are 75 years old and older you can take a vision test at the RMV or bring in a Class D and M Vision Screening Certificate (Form MAB102) signed by an ophthalmologist or optometrist.

 Your renewed MA driver's license will be mailed to the address on record within 10 days.

-* You will need a new photo if your current photo is 14 years old or older, OR taken before your 21st birthday.
+* You will need a new photo if your current photo is 14 years old or older.

 MA Military Member Renewal Exemptions